ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 2. Using the search bar, search for **CAM**

-3. Select the "Ibm-cam" Helm Chart from the local-charts repo Ibm-cam V 3.1.1, Cloud Pak version 3.1.1 , App Version 3.1.2.0
+3. Select the "Ibm-cam" Helm Chart from the **local-charts** repo ibm-cam v3.1.1, Cloud Pak version 3.1.1 , App Version 3.1.2.0

    ![Lab_1-1_C](../images/Lab_1-1_C.png)